Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 What’s the next step?

-At this point several of your readers, aka potential clients, should be ready to take the next step.
-They’ve read about who you are, who you help and what your story is.
-They’ve seen the social proof, and now they feel like they know you.
+At this point, several of your readers, aka potential clients, should be ready to take the next step.
+They’ve read about who you are, who you help, and your story.
+They’ve seen the social proof and would like to know you.
 To some extent, they even trust you.

 The key is to make this step as easy and frictionless for them as possible.